 Abdominal migraines is a diagnosis sometimes given to people, especially children, who suffer from severe stomach pain, nausea, abdominal cramping, and vomiting.
-It’s a fancy way of saying that your stomach isn’t happy.
+(As discussed by Dr. Russell in the paper Abdominal Migraine) It’s a fancy way of saying that your stomach isn’t happy.
 In our experience, it’s another form of IBS and is just as treatable as IBS.

 Anal itching or burning

 Anal itching and/or burning are sometimes found in people who have IBS, and the causes are often intertwined.
 Fortunately, the alleviation is usually intertwined as well!

 If you have chronic problems with anemia, then you may not be absorbing your nutrients well.
 Anemia is often associated with diarrhea, as shown in American Family Physician, and if you are having trouble solving it, then you may have IBS.

 Belching and burping are the results of excess gas production and another sign that you aren’t digesting your food well.
 This often goes hand in hand with IBS (as discussed in this research paper on IBS) and is usually readily solvable.

 The mouth is the beginning of the digestive tract, and we’ve noticed that patients who suffer from canker sores are often healed when their IBS is resolved.
 (See article by Dr. Krebs.)